ni/nimble/README.md

    1. Run `npm install`
    1. Run `npm run build`
    1. Run `npm run storybook -w @ni/nimble-components` to view the components in Storybook

-      - Note: **you'll need to refresh your browser window to see style changes**.
+        **Note**: You will need to refresh your browser window to see style changes.

 Follow the instructions in [CONTRIBUTING.md](CONTRIBUTING.md) to modify the design system.